 What did you think about our article?
 We’d love to hear from you.
 Share your thoughts in the comment section below!
 Have you heard about fastpacking?
 Read more about it on our latest blog post, or check out our beginner’s guide to ultralight backpacking.
 You can also head on over to our store for more camping gear and ultra lightweight tents.
 Novapro offers the best hiking tents and sleeping bags in Australia!

 1. What are the best places for ultralight backpacking?

 Knowledge of place is probably the best tool an ultralight backpacker has.
 If you know the place you’re hiking, know its flora and fauna, its seasons and temperament, you are more likely to backpack there comfortably.

-When you’re starting out, take your first several trips in places that you know well, places where you can get water and where you won’t get cold and wet without a tent.
+When you’re starting out, take your first several trips in places that you know well, places where you can get water and where you won’t get cold in cold weather and wet in heavy rain and wet weather without a great hiking tent that can withstand strong winds and extreme weather.
 Make sure you know whether the trails are marked out well.
 These and many other details unique to place will determine the ultimate weight on your back.

 2. What are the best seasons for ultralight backpacking?

 It all depends on where you’re going, but ultralight backpacking trips generally work best in spring, summer and early autumn.
 This is where planning becomes very important.
 You don’t want to take an ultralight trip during the rainy season unless you want to add the weight of rain gear and the discomfort or being wet and cold.